CodeJonesW/Wills_Blog/assets/blog-posts/my-goal-creator-v1.md

 ## Project Recap ☕️

 My Goal Creator is a web application designed to help users set, track, and refine their goals.
-Built with React, TypeScript, Node.js, SQL, and Cloudflare services, it uses OpenAI on the backend to dynamically stream responses to users' inputs.
+The app is built with React, TypeScript, Node.js, SQLite, Cloudflare Workers, and uses OpenAI to dynamically stream responses to users' inputs.

-The app acts like a reader where the user can ask how to achieve a goal or task and recieve a detailed plan.
+The app acts like a task manager and research tool where the user can ask how to achieve a goal or task and recieve a detailed plan.
 Once a plan has been generated the user has the ability to easily select a line from the text and dive deeper into that subject.
 This recursive style of research allows for users to find sub topics of interest and quickly generate information about them.
 I have been referring to this as 'diving'.

 <img src="/images/posts/mgc_v1/mgc-ui-4.png" alt="web app ui" title="plan"  />